24K4-43/24K4-43/README.md

 - DevOps Enthusiast | Security-focused Developer
 - Building secure and scalable applications
 - Passionate about automation, cloud technologies, and cybersecurity
+- Interested in low-level programming languages like C and C++

 ## Tech Stack